2 years full time / 4 years part time

 available full time / available part time

 Take your Auslan skills to the top with Melbourne Polytechnic’s Diploma of Auslan PSP51018.
 This accredited diploma will bring your Auslan skills together to help you communicate at an advanced and professional level with Deaf and hard of hearing people.
 Employment opportunities using Auslan are increasing and are necessary across a broad range of industries, from the disability sector to entertainment.

 Melbourne Polytechnic’s Diploma of Auslan is an advanced language course, combining all of the skills you’ve learned throughout our unique Auslan pathway.
 As you advance your skills, you’ll develop further skills and understanding social and educational conditions for the Australian Deaf community.
 Melbourne Polytechnic has a long history within the disability sector, and as Victoria’s sole provider of this accredited pathway to learning Auslan, you will have opportunities to participate in Deaf community-based activities and events with our industry partners.
 This will include an Immersion Program with Expressions Australia which will give your real-world experience that will increase your employability before you even graduate.

-Melbourne Polytechnic’s Diploma of Auslan is accredited to enable you to work as an Auslan interpreter in educational institutions, government, performing arts and a wide range of other situations involving the Deaf community.
+Melbourne Polytechnic’s Diploma of Auslan is accredited to enable you to work in educational institutions, government, performing arts and a wide range of other situations involving the Deaf community.
 You could also move into further study and enter specialised sectors, including aged care, early intervention, DeafBlind support, employment consultancy or counselling.